-Information About Locally Significant Certificates (LSC)
+Information About Locally Significant Certificates

 The controller makes use of the Simple Certificate Enrollment Protocol (SCEP) to forward certReqs generated on the devices to the CA and makes use of SCEP again to get the signed certificates from the CA.

-CA and RA Public Key Distribution
+CA and Router Advertisement (RA) Public Key Distribution

-Certificate Provisioning on Controllers
+Certificate Provisioning in Controllers

-The new LSC certificates, both CA and Device certificates must be installed on the controller.
+The new LSC certificates, both CA and device certificates, must be installed on the controller.

 Preventing the Expiry of Manufacturing Installed Certificate

-Create a certificate map and add the rules.
+Create a certificate map and add the rules:

 configure terminal crypto pki certificate map map1 1 issuer-name co Cisco Manufacturing CA

-Use the certificate map under the trustpool policy.
+Use the certificate map under the trustpool policy:

 configure terminal crypto pki trustpool policy match certificate map1 allow expired-certificate